-As a photo is required for your licence the DVLA can use your passport photo if you have one.
-If you don't have one, or you want to use a different one, this will need to be sent to the DVLA separately.
+A photo is required for your licence and the DVLA can use your passport photo if you have one.
+If you don't, or you want to use a different one, this will need to be sent to the DVLA separately.

 Only once you have passed this can you apply to take your practical driving test.